Premature ejaculation (PE) is far more common than you might think. Luckily, it can be treated effectively.

-Premature ejaculation is one of the most common sexual dysfunctions in men.
-According to an extensive review that was published in the Journal of Sexual Medicine, about 30 percent of men will deal with some form of premature ejaculation in their life.
+Premature ejaculation is one of the most common types of sexual dysfunction in men.
+In fact, according to an extensive review published in the Journal of Sexual Medicine, approximately 30% of men will deal with some form of premature ejaculation in their life!

-Premature ejaculation (PE) can have overwhelming effects on a man’s self-esteem, relationships and his or his partner’s general quality of life.
+This is a problem, because Premature ejaculation can have overwhelming effects on a man’s self-esteem, relationships and his or his partner’s general quality of life.